 Many countries have concluded a large number of Bilateral Investment Treaties (BITs) since the late 1950s, in order to protect investors and their investments from risks in the host country such as discriminatory treatment or sudden expropriation including nationalization.
 In 1990s, the number increased rapidly because of the expansion of the foreign direct investment.
-At the end of 2016, 2,957 (3,324 if FTAs that include investment chapters are included) BITs were in existence.
+At the end of 2017, 2,946 (3,322 if FTAs that include investment chapters are included) BITs were in existence.
+Moreover, while this number was 2,957 as of the end of 2016, since 22 were terminated, and 17 were abandoned by Ecuador, now the number has dropped by 11.